 Teaching and Employment opportunities at the Mississauga Academy of Medicine

 Are you a physician interested in teaching at the Mississauga Academy of Medicine?
 There are a variety of teaching options (small group tutorial, seminar, or lecture) for each year in the various courses.
-Please contact Wendy Leslie for more information.
+Please review the following documents for more information:

 If you are a PhD interested in teaching at the Mississauga Academy of Medicine, the Health Science Research (HSR) course requires sessional lecturers at the first and second year levels.
 This course is an introduction to the principles of research directed at helping students understand and use research that contributes to improving the health of people and populations.
 Please contact Frances Rankin for more information.

 If you wish to apply for a Sessional Lecturer position, please review the job description link below, and if interested, complete the application form and email it along with your CV to Frances Rankin: